Jake McGuire

-Jake McGuire (born September 3, 1994) is an American soccer player who plays as a goalkeeper for North Carolina FC in the USL Championship.
+Jake McGuire (born September 3, 1994) is an American soccer player who plays as a goalkeeper for Sporting JAX in USL Championship.

 Early life and education

 McGuire played in the youth ranks of Major League Soccer side Chivas USA.
 He also trained with the Chivas USA first team.

 McGuire played college soccer for the Tulsa Golden Hurricane.
 As a senior, he was named to the NSCAA Third-Team All-East Region and the American Athletic Conference All-Tournament Team.
 While at the University of Tulsa between 2013 and 2016, he started all four years, made 67 appearances, and concluded his career ranked first in career shutouts, minutes played, and games played.
 He tallied 17 shutouts (school record).
 He was on the All-Academic Team from 2014 to 2017.
 While at college, McGuire also appeared for Premier Development League sides OC Pateadores Blues and Portland Timbers U23s.

 Club career

 Professional

 On January 13, 2017, McGuire was selected 30th overall in the 2017 MLS SuperDraft by Houston Dynamo.
 While with Houston during the 2017 preseason, McGuire started a scrimmage against the Colorado Rapids (February 25), helping keep a clean sheet over 65 minutes of play.
 He also appeared in a friendly for Rio Grande Valley FC against the Dynamo in an intra-squad scrimmage (February 7).
 McGuire signed with Philadelphia Union on March 10, 2017, after his rights were waived by Houston.